daniel-nawrocki/Diagram-maker/README.md

 ## Notes on PDF export

-The app uses browser-side `jsPDF` + `svg2pdf.js` for high-legibility static exports.
+The app uses browser-side `jsPDF` and rasterized SVG capture for reliable, legible static exports in a pure client-side environment.